Best Tips For Sales Professionals When Updating Resume

 8) Think strategically.

-Depending on your situation, you can use a historical, functional, hybrid, or other types of resumes.
-For example, consider complementing a standard curriculum vitae with a video resume if you are trying to land a job with a media or advertising company.
-Use a functional resume if you are entering the workplace fresh from college and you have very little employment history to speak of.
+You can use historical, functional, hybrid, or other resumes depending on your situation.
+For example, consider complementing a standard curriculum vitae with a video resume if you want a job with a media or advertising company.
+On the other hand, use a functional resume if you are entering the workplace fresh from college and have a minimum employment history.
 Always adopt what is best for your particular situation.

 9) Answer common questions recruiter/employer